CFARnet: deep learning for target detection with constant false alarm rate: Problem formulation

 In practice, the user typically provides a false alarm constraint ${\rm Pr}_{\rm FPR}\leq \alpha$ that must be satisfied and the goal is to maximize ${\rm Pr}_{\rm TPR}$.

 It is standard to consider decision functions of the form

 where $T(\x)$ is denoted as the {\textbf{detector}} function and $\gamma$ is a {\textbf{threshold}} value.
 This structure allows users to tune the FPR by adjusting the threshold.
 Performance is usually visualized using the Receiver Operating Characteristic (ROC) which plots the TPR as a function of the FPR.
 In signal processing applications, users are often interested in a region of very low FPRs, e.g., $10^{-1}-10^{-3}$ and the goal is to maximize the TPR probabilities in this area.
-A main challenge in detection theory is the unknown nuisance parameters under the null hypothesis $y=0$, e.g., the unknown noise variance $\sigma^2$ in Example 1.
-The false alarm probability (FPR) is generally a function of these parameters and cannot be controlled without their knowledge.
-Therefore, it is often preferable to restrict the attention to CFAR detectors. \begin{definition} A detector $T(\x)$ is CFAR if its FPR ${\rm Pr}\left(T(x)>\gamma|\z\in\mathcal{Z}_0\right)$ is invariant to the value of $\z\in{\mathcal{Z}}_0$, for any threshold $\gamma$. \end{definition} It is straightforward to see that the above definition is equivalent to invariance of the distribution of $T(\x)$ to all $\z\in{\mathcal{Z}}_0$.
-For example, in Example 1 above, $T(\x)$ is a CFAR test if its distribution is invariant to the value of $\sigma^2$.
+Note that the ROC does not give a full specification of the detector as it assumes that the threshold is tuned to fit the level of the FPR in each point of the curve.
+This leads us to a main challenge in detection theory, namely the unknown nuisance parameters under the null hypothesis $y=0$, e.g., the unknown noise variance $\sigma^2$ in the running example.
+The FPR is generally a function of these parameters and cannot be controlled without their knowledge.
+As a remedy it is often preferable to restrict the attention to CFAR detectors. \begin{definition} A detector $T(\x)$ is CFAR if its FPR ${\rm Pr}\left(T(x)>\gamma|\z\in\mathcal{Z}_0\right)$ is invariant to the value of $\z\in{\mathcal{Z}}_0$, for any threshold $\gamma$. \end{definition} It is straightforward to see that the above definition is equivalent to invariance of the distribution of $T(\x)$ to all $\z\in{\mathcal{Z}}_0$.

 As we will review below, many classical detectors are CFAR or asymptotically CFAR.
-With the growing trend of switching to machine learning, the goal of this paper is to introduce a framework for learning CFAR detectors, that can be used when classical detectors are intractable or far from optimal.
+With the growing trend of switching to machine learning, the goal of this paper is to introduce a competing framework for learning CFAR detectors.